 Every time you get your blood pressure checked, you get two numbers, perhaps something like 130/85.
 These numbers tell you how hard your blood pushes against the walls of your arteries as it flows through your body.
 The higher figure, called systolic pressure, indicates the force pushing on blood vessels as the heart contracts.
 The lower figure, called diastolic pressure, shows the force when the heart relaxes.

 Whether you're a card player or tennis player, a healthy blood pressure reading is below 120/80.
-There's no single cutoff between healthy and unhealthy numbers, but most doctors agree that -- among people up to 59 -- a blood pressure reading above 140/90 is high blood pressure; in people 60 and over, a reading of 150/90 calls for medical management.
+There's no single cutoff between healthy and unhealthy numbers, but high blood pressure is now defined as 130-139 over 80-89.
 In these ranges, both the heart and arteries are straining too hard to move blood.
 This condition is called hypertension or high blood pressure, and it affects about one in three U.S. adults.

 Is hypertension dangerous?

 Hypertension is a major contributor to some of the most dangerous diseases in our country.
 Compared to a person with normal blood pressure, someone with hypertension is more than twice as likely to develop heart disease and six times more likely to have a stroke.
 High blood pressure can cause blindness and also severely damage your kidneys.

 Some people develop high blood pressure during pregnancy or because of hormone imbalances or an illness such as kidney disease.
 But for most people, hypertension can't be traced to a single cause.
 Doctors do know, however, that some things make the condition much more likely.
 A family history of hypertension doubles your chances of having it.
 High blood pressure is also more common in older people.
 Anyone who doesn't exercise, is overweight, drinks too much alcohol, or, in some cases, eats too much salt is at the risk of developing hypertension.